Class meeting: Mondays and/or Wednesdays, 4:10-5:25pm

 Course Content and Schedule: This course consists of seminars which will be presented roughly once a week, on a Monday and/or a Wednesday.
 Generally, after the speaker is finished, there will be a question and answer period where the audience can ask any questions they might have that were not answered during the seminar.
 This is often quite interesting and is considered part of the seminar (so you should not leave until it is over).

 The schedule will be continually evolving, but there will be a minimum of 14 seminars over the course of the semester.
-You are responsible for checking the seminar schedule on the web and your email (announcements will be sent to mailing list for all graduate students) for up to date information.
+You are responsible for checking the seminar schedule on the web, your email (announcements will be sent to mailing list for all graduate students) and notifications on e-learning tools for up to date information.
 Be sure to check each Monday and Wednesday as sometimes seminars will be announced/cancelled at the last moment.

-Although you should reserve the entire scheduled time slot (4:10-5:25pm), in most cases the seminars will finish a few minutes early.
-If the speaker is not finished, or if the question and answer period is ongoing, you are expected to stay until the end, or until 5:25pm, whichever comes first.
-If this is a problem for you, then you should consider taking the seminar another semester as it is scheduled to go until 5:25pm.
+Although you should reserve the entire scheduled time slot, in most cases the seminars will finish a few minutes early.
+If the speaker is not finished, or if the question and answer period is ongoing, you are expected to stay until the end of the talk.

 NOTE: You should start attending lectures, and submitting paper/seminar reports, early on in the semester.
 Lectures are occasionally canceled (e.g., the speaker misses a flight, or becomes ill), so if this happens at the end of the semester you may find yourself in a situation where there are not enough lectures left for you to fulfill the course requirements (see below).

 Mechanics and Grading: To receive credit for this course you must satisfy all of the following requirements: